jlouis/graphql-erlang/README.md

 * The contract documents the API
 * The contract describes how the client can query data.
 This is the closest to HATEOAS we will probably get without going there.
+* Queries tend to be large and all-encompassing.
+This means we don't pay the round-trip-time for a request/response like you do in e.g., HTTP and HTTP/2 based systems where multiple queries are executed back to back and depends on each other.
+Almost every query can be handled in a single round trip.

 Finally, GraphQL supports *introspection* of its endpoint.
 This allows systems to query the server in order to learn what the schema is.
 In